daidaiEbao/CoqLec/Logical_Foundation/Basics.md

 Each notation symbol is also associated with a *notation scope*.

-Pro tip: Coq's notation mechanism is not especially powerful.
+**Pro tip**: Coq's notation mechanism is not especially powerful.
 Don't expect too much from it.

+**Personal Note**:
+How to erase the parentheses on the two sides of an operator?
+- The precedence level of the expression on the side same as associativity is less than or equal to the operator.
+- The variable denoted by the expression could be computed in the definition of operator once at least.

+But how to add the parentheses could be confused sometime...

 ### Fixpoints and Structural Recursion * Optional *